steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

     return new_particles
 ```

-The `mcmc_move` function proposes new positions for each particle, accepting or rejecting based on the Metropolis-Hastings criterion.
+The `mcmc` function proposes new positions for each particle, accepting or rejecting based on the Metropolis-Hastings criterion.
 We use log probabilities to avoid numerical underflow and ensure κ and σ remain positive.
 The condition `proposal[0] > 0 and proposal[2] > 0` ensures that we only consider valid proposals where κ and σ are positive, as required by the Vasicek model.

+The MCMC step replaces some particles with higher likelihoods, making the particle filtering more efficient at approximating the target distribution.

 #### Tying It All Together

-The complete particle filtering algorithm for calibrating the Vasicek model is implemented in two main functions:
+The `calibrate_vasicek_particle_filter` runs the complete particle filtering algorithm that calibrates the Vasicek model:

 ```python
 @njit